Boraras brigittae

-Boraras brigittae, also known as the chili rasbora or mosquito rasbora, is a species of ray-finned fish in the genus Boraras.
-It is notable for its very small size and is endemic to the swamps of South West Borneo, Indonesia.
+Boraras brigittae, also known as the chili rasbora or mosquito rasbora, is a very small species of ray-finned fish in the family Danionidae.
+It is endemic to the swamps of South West Borneo, Indonesia.
 It is a popular aquarium fish due to its small size and colorful appearance.

 Etymology

-Dieter Vogt, the scientist who first described the species, named it in honor of his wife, Brigitte.
+Dieter Vogt, who described this species, named it in honor of his wife, Brigitte.

 Distribution and habitat

 The chili rasbora naturally inhabits blackwater streams and pools of the Borneo peat swamp forests in Indonesia.